yyyylllj/l2/README.md

 The program can run directly.
 Their outputs are the accuracy of each round on test set in the training.

-If you want to save the parameters of network, use line-87 of "Net on Cifar10.py" and line-77 of "Net on MNIST.py" and put on the path you want.
+If you want to save the parameters of network, use line-101 of "Net on Cifar10.py" and line-89 of "Net on MNIST.py".

 You can change four parameters in these two files.